SacBase/Stdlib/README.md

 ```

 If you like you can also install the stdlib into `/usr/local` with `make
-install`, but this is unnessicary as `sac2c` will be able to find your stdlib
+install`, but this is  unnecessary  as `sac2c` will be able to find your stdlib
 build automatically.

 **NOTE:** *When pulling the latest commit, remember to run `git submodule